tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/购买指南/按量转Serverless_intl_en.md

 TDSQL-C for MySQL can be changed from pay-as-you-go to serverless.
 TDSQL-C for MySQL implements this change by converting the cluster type on the backend.
-After this change, the [bills and details](https://console.cloud.tencent.com/expense/bill/summary) will also change, while the payment mode will remain as pay-as-you-go.
+After this change, the [bill details](https://console.cloud.tencent.com/expense/bill/summary) will also change, while the payment mode will remain as pay-as-you-go.

 >!
 >- During the change from pay-as-you-go billing to serverless billing, the database can be accessed normally but will experience a momentary interruption when the billing mode is changed.
 Therefore, we recommend you configure an automatic reconnection feature for your application.